-Newcastle Bridges School serves children and young people who are hospitalised or are not able to access education due to medical reasons.
+Newcastle Bridges School provides education to children and young people from 4 -19 who are hospitalised or are not able to access education due to medical reasons.
 They may be referred via multi-disciplinary agencies according to the specific needs of the individual in the city of Newcastle or through the Medical Services and CYPS provisions, nationally and internationally.
 Pupils may be fully or dual registered depending on their circumstances.
-Newcastle Bridges School is not affiliated to any religion or religious denomination.

 Newcastle Bridges School seeks to support each pupil’s access to a full-time, broad and balanced education appropriate to their potential and their educational needs and encourage reintegration into mainstream whenever relevant.

-Newcastle Bridges School is judged by OFSTED to be ‘outstanding’ (November 2016) and is made up of a diverse range of departments some of which are within NHS settings.
-These units are widely recognised for the expertise they provide both regionally and nationally; staff at Newcastle Bridges School work in partnership with staff from Northumberland, Tyne and Wear NHS Foundation Trust and Newcastle upon Tyne Hospitals NHS Foundation Trust within these settings.
+The school is made up of a diverse range of provisions some of which are within NHS settings.
+These provisions are widely recognised for the expertise they provide both regionally and nationally.
+Education staff from Newcastle Bridges School work in partnership with staff from the Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust and the Newcastle upon Tyne Hospitals NHS Foundation Trust within these settings.

-- Ferndene Hospital at Prudhoe – a 29 bed purpose built inpatient centre which provides inpatient assessment and treatment for 12 to 18 year olds with complex health, behavioural and emotional needs including those with a learning disability
+- Ferndene – is a 29 bed purpose built inpatient centre in Prudhoe which provides inpatient assessment and treatment for 12 to 18 year olds with complex health, behavioural and emotional needs including those with a learning disability

-- Complex Neuro-developmental Disorder Service at Walkergate Park – a specialist second opinion service for nursery or primary school aged children who may have Autism Spectrum Disorder (ASD) and other complex communication / mental health / neuro-developmental problems
+- Complex Neuro-Developmental Disorder Service – is a specialist second opinion service for nursery or primary school aged children who may have Autism Spectrum Disorder (ASD) and other complex communication/mental health/neuro-developmental problems based at Walkergate Park